When doing any sort of tensor/array computation in python (via numpy,

 1No configuration file found.2No pyproject.toml file found.3stubPath /mnt/typings is not a valid directory.4Assuming Python platform Linux5Searching for source files6Found 1 source file7pyright 1.1.2998/mnt/linear_bad_typing.py9 /mnt/linear_bad_typing.py:40:26 - error: Expression of type "ndarray[Any, dtype[float64]]" cannot be assigned to declared type "NDArray[float32]"10 "ndarray[Any, dtype[float64]]" is incompatible with "NDArray[float32]"11 TypeVar "_DType_co@ndarray" is covariant12 "dtype[float64]" is incompatible with "dtype[float32]"13 TypeVar "_DTypeScalar_co@dtype" is covariant14 "float64" is incompatible with "float32" (reportGeneralTypeIssues)15 /mnt/linear_bad_typing.py:41:39 - error: Argument of type "NDArray[float32]" cannot be assigned to parameter "b" of type "NDArray[GenericType@Linear]" in function "Linear"16 "NDArray[float32]" is incompatible with "NDArray[float64]"17 TypeVar "_DType_co@ndarray" is covariant18 "dtype[float32]" is incompatible with "dtype[float64]"19 TypeVar "_DTypeScalar_co@dtype" is covariant20 "float32" is incompatible with "float64" (reportGeneralTypeIssues)212 errors, 0 warnings, 0 informations22Completed in 0.606sec

-has noticed that when we create our b
+pyright has noticed that when we create our b variable, we gave it a

-type that is incompatible with np.random.standard_normal
+dtype type that is incompatible with np.random.standard_normal.

-Now we know to adjust the type hint of b
+Now we know to adjust the type hint of b to be in line with the dtype that

-is expected of np.random.standard_normal
+is expected of np.random.standard_normal (NDArray[np.float64]).

-Shape typing numpy
+Shape typing numpy arrays

-typing is great, it's not the most useful for preventing shape
+While dtype typing is great, it's not the most useful for preventing shape

 errors (like from our original example).

-Ideally it would be great if in addition to a dtype
+Ideally it would be great if in addition to a dtype type, we can also

-'s shape to do shape typing.
+include information about an ndarray's shape to do shape typing.

 Shape typing is a technique used to annotate information about the

 dimensionality and size of an array.
-In the context of numpy
+In the context of numpy and the

-type hinting system, we can use shape typing catch shape errors
+python type hinting system, we can use shape typing catch shape errors

 before runtime.